Jasper National Park Red Chairs

 Take a moment, take a seat and take it in

-In June 2014, Parks Canada placed six sets of red Adirondack chairs in quiet and scenic locations throughout Jasper National Park for visitors to enjoy the exquisite mountain and lakeside vistas.
+Parks Canada placed seven sets of red Adirondack chairs in quiet and scenic locations throughout Jasper National Park for visitors to enjoy the exquisite mountain and lakeside vistas.
 Each location shares a great story about the landscape and history.

 Watch the video in HD on YouTube